João Barbosa: Rollcentre and Brumos (2004–2009)

 Barbosa completed eight of twelve Rolex Sports Car Series rounds with a Maserati 2004 in the GT class.
 Scored two third places and was placed 16th in the championship.
 Moreover, drives a Dallara SP1 of Rollcentre Racing in the LMP1 class: came fifth in the 12 Hours of Sebring, retired in the 24 Hours of Le Mans, and earned a fifth place and a sixth in the four races of the Le Mans Series.
 Finally, disputed the Hockenheim race of the FIA GT Championship and Petit Le Mans ALMS in a Saleen S7.

-In 2005, the Portuguese continued driving a Rollcentre Dallara in the LMP1 class.
+In 2005, Barbosa continued driving a Rollcentre Dallara in the LMP1 class.
 He abandoned at the 12 Hours of Sebring, and achieved two third places and a fifth in the five races of the Le Mans Series.
 Meanwhile, he completed three rounds of the Grand-Am series with a Maserati, placing fifth in Mont-Tremblant race with Jeff Segal.
 Barbosa completed four rounds of the Le Mans Series 2006 with Rollcentre, now driving a Radical SR9 LMP2, obtaining a third class in the 1000 km Nürburgring as best result.
 Meanwhile, he finished fifth in his class at the 24 Hours of Le Mans, although dozens of laps down.
 In the 1000 km of Spa he drove a Perrier's Porsch 911, being sixth in the GT2 class.
 Also, raced the FIA GT Championship Hungaroring race in a Saleen S7.
 He also ran two rounds of the Grand-Am series, now in the Daytona Prototype class.
 Barbosa continued with Rollcentre in the 2007 season.
 At the wheel of a Pescarolo 01 LMP1 class, resulted third place overall in the 1000 km of Silverstone and fourth at the 1000 km of Valencia with Stuart Hall, which was placed eighth in the drivers' championship and fourth in the team.
 In turn, was fourth in the 24 Hours of Le Mans, counting as third driver a Martin Short.
 That same year, he came in fourth the 24 Hours of Daytona Grand-Am series and arrived late in the 6 Hours of Watkins Glen, in both cases with the Brumos Riley-Porsche.